 Children while crawling can pull tablecloths and spill items on themselves.
 Use tools such as clips for tablecloths to protect.

 Keep knives out of reach, and keep matches away.
 Cooker handles can look attractive to the baby so do not let her into the kitchen unsupervised.

 Whether you have a swimming pool or not, anywhere you have water be careful.
 Do not leave a baby or toddler unsupervised in the bathtub or around a basin of water.

 Lastly, just be aware, babies are meant to explore their environment.
 So do not be more concerned about having a picture-perfect house that could be potentially unsafe for your baby.

 Make sure an adult is watching your baby and toddler at all times.
 There are many distractions these days and a caregiver might be there but not there.

-It is safer to watch baby and carry her around with you even when you want to do something that takes a quick moment.
+It is safer to watch the baby and carry her around with you even when you want to do something that takes a quick moment.
 A moment is all it takes for them to decide to explore.
-There are many tools and products to make it easier to keep baby safe – baby carriers, good old backing your baby, baby jumper and a play pen can also keep baby secure.
+There are many tools and products to make it easier to keep baby safe – baby carriers, good old backing your baby, a baby jumper and a playpen can also keep baby secure.

-As always remember this phase will pass and you will be able to go to the bathroom without baby in tow.
+As you go through the extra steps to baby-proof your house, remember this phase will pass.
+A day will soon come when you can go to the bathroom without the baby in tow.